akhilm1607/graph_search_algorithms/README.md

 Read the readme.pdf file to understand how to run the code and outputs.

+The benchmark files are present in the zip file.
 Change the file location for the benhmark file.